aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-security/password-protected-presentation/_index.md

 Before you load a presentation, you might want to check and confirm that the presentation has not been protected with a password.
 This way, you get to avoid errors and similar issues, which come up when a password protected presentation is loaded without its password.

-This Java code shows you how to examine a presentation to see if it is password protected (without loading the presentation itself):
+This Javascript code shows you how to examine a presentation to see if it is password protected (without loading the presentation itself):

 ```javascript
     var presentationInfo = aspose.slides.PresentationFactory.getInstance().getPresentationInfo("example.pptx");